Your cookie preferences

 APR

-The APR is is the interest rate you'll be charged once the interest free period ends.
-If you intend to keep using your card after the 0% period ends, ideally you want to get a card with lowest APR you can be approved for.
+The APR is the interest rate applied to your balance once the 0% interest period ends.
+If you plan to continue using your card after the promotional period, it's important to choose a card with the lowest APR you can qualify for.

 Unlock the best credit card deals for you